jsturmua/project_sio_2/Readme.md

 This project, as part of the Information Security in Organizations course project, tasked us with creating a web application for the DETI product store.
-The application was required to have an initial version with vulnerabilities and a second version with these vulnerabilities resolved.
+The application was required to have an initial version and a second version with 6 improved issues.
+Furthermore we do the implementation of two software features in order to improve the application.

 To achieve this, we developed a simple application with a discreet design.
-While some functionalities are not 100% operational, they will not interfere with the main objective of the project, which is to demonstrate and correct these vulnerabilities.
+While some functionalities are not 100% operational, they will not interfere with the main objective of the project, which is to demonstrate and correct the issues.

-The vulnerabilities are as follows:
+The issues are as follows:
-- 2 SQL Injections
-- 2 Cross Site Scripting
+- Password Security Credentials - Jonathan Sturm
+- Session Management (Fundamental Session Management Requirements, Session Binding Requirements, Session Logout and Timeout Requirements) - Jonathan Sturm

+The two improved software features are these:
+- Password strength evaluation: requiring a minimum of strength for passwords according to V2.1, with breach verification using an external service; - Jonathan Sturm
-- 1 Plain text (CWE-256)
+-
-- 1 Improper Input Validation (CWE-20)

 The authors of this project are:
-- Reuel Manoel 110317
 - Jonathan Sturm 117823
 - Georgi Vasilev 117783
 - Pedro Tomasetto 101094